39 But one of the hung evildoers began to

 Note that at no time did Jesus ask either of the condemned sinners: What capital sin did you commit my dear fellow?
 The sin, however large, and in both cases judged to be a capital sin by the Roman state, was irrelevant to salvation.
 The two men did not differ at all in sin, they differed only in faith.

 But there is much more here.
-For instance, no man goes into everlasting cutting off because even the abusive evildoer dies at the side of Jesus which is telling us that he is also saved by Jesus' blood eventually.
-(The Greek word is aiwnion in the parable of the sheep sand the goats in Matthew 25 means indefinitely lasting or everlasting).
+For instance, no man goes into everlasting cutting off - because even the abusive evildoer dies at the side of Jesus - which is telling us that he is also saved by Jesus' blood eventually.
+(The Greek word is aiwnion in the parable of the sheep sand the goats in Matthew 25 means age-long).
 So the crucifixion scene is telling us Jesus' sacrifice saves all of mankind even the abusive sinners.
 But not all of us will be with him in paradise.

-The crucial realisation here is that the abusive sinner who represents those who go to hell was no farther away from Jesus' blood than the faithful sinner who represents those who go into the paradise.
+The crucial realisation here is that the abusive sinner, who represents those who go to hell, was no farther away from Jesus' blood than the faithful sinner who represents those who go into the paradise.
 So the eventual salvation of the faithless sinner is just as secure as it is for the faithful sinner.
+For more on Hell and universal salvation see intro14.

 Furthermore since Jesus, the faithful sinner and the abusive sinner are all in the same judgement (verse 40).
 So they are all resurrected, they all get everlasting life, and they all become Gods eventually.
 And all of this is through the blood of Jesus (actually of his everlasting angelic body).
 This is because God loves the abusive sinner as much as he loves his firstborn son Jesus Christ.
-And he will not give up on any of us just as most human fathers will not give up on any of their sons.
+And he will not give up on any of us.
+Just as most human fathers and almost all human mothers will not give up on any of their sons or daughters.

-Now we cannot resist the observation that those with faith see the purpose and value of Jesus' death as crucifact, whereas those without see it as crucifiction!
+Now we cannot resist the observation that those with faith see the purpose and value of Jesus' death as crucifact.
+Whereas those without faith see it as crucifiction!
 The abusive evildoer knew Jesus was going to die but attached no significance to it.
 The faithful evildoer realized that a kingdom would result from it.

 Many LWs in the early days wondered why does this church have such a motley crew as its congregation?
 The answer is that God is teaching us to love all of our brothers, not just the regular variety.

-So yes dear reader, however bad your sin and however abusive your behaviour and however small your faith, God and Jesus love you unbreakably and will save you eventually.
+So yes dear reader, however bad your sin, however abusive your behaviour and however small your faith, God and Jesus love you unbreakably and will save you eventually.
 Now if you want a lesson in what love is - you have just had it!

 With this understanding we can finally see the power of the story of the resurrection of the widow of Nain's son...